AlexRogalskiy/graalvm-notes/README.md

         * guarantees no linking errors at runtime
 * is enabled in Java 9
     * jaotc compiler
+* no longer platform neutral
+    * different AOT code needed for each deployment platform (Linux, Mac, Windows)
 * potential risk - static initializers are resolved at compile time
     ```
     class HelloCachedTime {